 Worried about disappearing guests?
 Your restaurant could use standby seating— an advanced tactic that ensures you fill restaurant tables efficiently.

-As of April 2021, government regulations will require restaurant operators to take a guest’s name and phone number (often additional information) due to COVID-19.
-This proves to be a burden for restaurants, as it creates an extra step in attending to guests.
+Since April 2021 government regulations have required restaurant operators to follow indoor practices, using QR code menus and keeping track of customer details (name, address, phone number) to prevent further spread of the virus.
+Though necessary, this proves to be a burden for restaurants, as it creates an extra step in attending to guests.

-Guidelines are crucial, but a difficult measure for restaurants.
+Guidelines are crucial, but a difficult measure for restaurants to keep up with.

-The Carbonara App addresses this and comes with a Customer Tracking feature.
+Also, Carbonara App comes with a Customer Tracking feature.
 When activated, this logs customer data automatically, avoiding any extra steps.

 This information remains confidential and is safely stored in the app’s system.
 But the restaurant will share guest information if: 1) health authorities request it or 2) a customer contracts COVID-19 then reports it.
 All processes are strictly confidential, completed only when necessary.

 Bookmark this page to stay up-to-date on the Carbonara App’s features.
 Or if you’re curious, why not give it a go?
-The Carbonara App is free and provides you with all you need to tackle the post-pandemic period.
+The Carbonara App provides you with all you need to tackle the post-pandemic period.
 Try it today!